 You may prefer to work with a local website design firm or even a local freelancer.
 Some people want to be able to sit down face to face and meet about the project.
 Others might really like the design style of a certain website designer.
 There is no wrong answer here.
 It really just comes down to what you want.

-I believe there are more businesses that fail in the digital marketing space than any other industry.
+I believe more businesses fail in the digital marketing space than in any other industry.
 People go out on their own, realize how hard owning a business really is, and return to a nice, secure job.
 They often leave their clients hanging.